rasmus-kirk/halo/documents/thesis/06-benchmarks/index.md

 As the purpose of the code is to prototype the ideas presented, and get some benchmarks on the performance of the scheme, there might be soundness bugs in the implementation.
 Obviously, the code should not be used in production.
-However, any soundness bugs should affect performance to any significant degree.
+However, any soundness bugs should not affect performance to any significant degree.

 Before presenting the benchmarks, we first briefly discuss what performance is needed for our IVC approach to be preferred.
 If Concordium created a light